MassanaLab/SAGs-pipeline/README.md

 [kaiju_process_TABLE1_FUNCTIONS_ARG.R](https://github.com/gmafer/SAGs-pipeline/blob/main/scripts/3-POST-BRAKER/Rscripts/kaiju_process_TABLE1_FUNCTIONS_ARG.R)

-***
-## 7. Filtering out Prokaryotic Scaffolds

-Now we will start with the process of filtering out those scaffolds from our SAG that are considered to be prokaryotes.

-### 7.1 Identify Tiara-only scaffolds without predictions
+#### Identify Tiara-only scaffolds without predictions

 The first step would be to find those scaffolds that have Tiara information but **BRAKER** was not able to predict any genes inside them.
 We are very sure of Tiara's results so we want to keep these scaffolds, it does not matter what **BRAKER** says.

 [7-process_leftovers_new_tiara_leuven.sh](https://github.com/gmafer/SAGs-pipeline/blob/main/scripts/3-POST-BRAKER/7-process_leftovers_new_tiara_leuven.sh)

+### 7.2 Filtering genome assemblies

+Now we will start with the process of filtering out those scaffolds from our SAG that are considered to be prokaryotes.

-### 7.2 Apply 3 filters
+#### 7.2.1 Apply 3 filters

 These leftover (lo) scaffolds need to be included inside the tables where we have all the information, so we just add them with their corresponding Tiara information.